-In the end, all of the Field Sobriety Exercises (FSEs) are subjective, and it is up to the officer's discretion whether to make a DUI arrest.
-A qualified DUI lawyer can thrive on cross-examining this subjectivity and the officer's opinion.
+In the end, all of the Field Sobriety Exercises (FSEs) are subjective, and it is up to the officer’s discretion whether to make a DUI arrest.
+A skilled DUI lawyer in Jupiter can thrive on cross-examining the subjectivity of field sobriety tests and the officer’s opinion.

 The Field Sobriety Exercises are voluntary, and nobody can be required to perform them.
-Our clients are usually counseled to politely decline to perform them because they are subjective.
-A person can perform well on the Field Sobriety Exercises (FSEs) and the officer can disagree and make an arrest.
+Our attorneys in Jupiter usually counsel our clients to politely decline to perform field sobriety tests because they are subjective.
+A person can perform well on the Field Sobriety Exercises (FSEs), and the officer can disagree and make an arrest.

 At Keller, Melchiorre & Walsh, we have three former prosecutors that have each handled thousands of DUI cases with field sobriety exercises.
-Call us at (561) 295-5825 for a free case evaluation and analysis of how you performed on the field sobriety exercises.
+Call us for a free case evaluation and analysis of how you performed on the field sobriety exercises